 These 4th grade science lesson plans consists of all the lesson plans that were written for the 4th grade science core taken from the State Science Teacher Resource Book and from the Elementary CORE Academies from 2002 through 2010.
-Some of them are ones that I have written to fill in some gaps.
-Others lessons and resources will be added as time goes on.
+They have all been written by teachers of Utah.
 If you have a particular lesson or resource that you want to share for this webpage, please contact me.
-If you have questions on a certain lesson plan, please contact me.
+If you have questions on a certain lesson plan, please contact me at email@example.com.

 - Where is Water Found?

 - Why Does a Puddle Shrink?

 - How Do You Dew?

 - Water Cycle Standard and ILOs

 - Water Cycle Assessment (Word)

 - Vocabulary Worksheet